casterbn/QtCompile/notes.md

 All Qt 5 builds here have been configured with -no-icu, because I thought that the ICU is useless for common users, and it is rather a big thing.
 Another reason is that Qt5 have depecrated WebKit, which depends on ICU.

-Using linked OpenSSL support except for Qt 5 builds on macOS.
+Using linked OpenSSL support except for Qt 5 builds on macOS and all static builds.
 macOS Qt 4 builds and Windows builds are using statically linked OpenSSL, Android builds are using statically linked LibreSSL, Linux builds are using dynamically linked system OpenSSL.
 macOS Qt 5 builds are using SecureTransport instead of OpenSSL.